Amplitude determination for $M M \to M M$, $M = \pi, K$ and cross-sections for $\gamma \gamma \to \pi^+ \pi^-, \pi^0 \pi^0, \pi^0 \eta$ in a chiral model: Numerical results for scattering amplitudes and cross-sections

 \section{Numerical results for scattering amplitudes and cross-sections}

-\subsection{$m_1m_2 \to m_3m_4$ scattering amplitudes}
+\subsection{$m_1 m_2 \to m_3 m_4$ scattering amplitudes}

-One of the main contributions to the total scattering amplitude in (\ref{e:tmunu}) arises from final-state strong interactions through meson-meson scattering.
-The latter amplitudes themselves are an important input to the photon-photon cross-sections, and were calculated separately in Section IIB within the framwork of CHPT.
-In \cite{DaiPenn14} these amplitudes have been extracted from the data in a model-independent fashion.
-Here we compare our calculated results for the real and imaginary parts of the transition matrices with the results of their fits, see Fig.~2, for the processes $\pi\pi\to\pi\pi$, $\pi\pi\to K\bar K$ and $K\bar K\to K\bar K$.
+One of the main contributions to the total scattering amplitude in (\ref{e:tmunu}) arises from final-state strong interactions through meson--meson scattering.
+The latter amplitudes themselves are an important input to the photon--photon cross-sections and are calculated separately in Sec.~\ref{sec2b} within the framework of ChPT.
+The authors of \cite{DaiPenn14} have extracted these amplitudes from the data in a model-independent fashion.
+Here, we compare our calculated results for the real and imaginary parts of the transition matrices with the results of their fits, see Fig.~\ref{F2}, for the processes $\pi \pi \to \pi \pi$, $\pi \pi \to K \overline{K}$, and $K \overline{K} \to K \overline{K}$.

-As can be seen in this figure, there is an overall good qualitative agreement between the transition matrices calculated from CHPT and those extracted from experiment.
-However, quantitatively there are differences, notably for the transition $\pi\pi\to\pi\pi$, in which the real part underestimates the extracted values at energies below 1.0 GeV, while the imaginary part overestimates the extracted values in the lower energy range, peaking at a lower value of $P_0$.
+As can be seen in this figure, there is an overall good qualitative agreement between the transition matrices calculated from ChPT and those extracted from experiment.
+However, quantitatively there are differences, notably for the transition $\pi \pi \to \pi \pi$, in which the real part underestimates the extracted values at energies below 1 GeV, while the imaginary part overestimates the extracted values in the lower energy range, peaking at a lower value of $P_0$.